stefanocoretta/panman/MANUAL.md

 The label can be any string of alphanumeric characters, underscores, or hyphens.

-Note: continuation paragraphs in example lists must always be indented four spaces, regardless of the length of the list marker.
+Continuation paragraphs in example lists must always be indented four spaces, regardless of the length of the list marker.
 That is, example lists always behave as if the `four_space_rule` extension is set.
 This is because example labels tend to be long, and indenting content to the first non-space character after the label would be awkward.

+You can repeat an earlier numbered example by re-using its label:

+    (@foo) Sample sentence.

+    Intervening text...

+    This theory can explain the case we saw earlier (repeated):

+    (@foo) Sample sentence.

+This only works reliably, though, if the repeated item is in a list by itself, because each numbered example list will be numbered continuously from its starting number.

 ### Ending a list